vtex-apps/carousel/README.md

 # Carousel

-Carousel is a canonical component that any VTEX store can add.
+Carousel is a canonical component that any VTEX store can install.

 ## Usage